Creating a graphic novel about microbiology’s forgotten woman

 © Estate of Dr Wolfgang Hesse (left) and Neelam Ayuningrum (right).

-A never-before-seen family portrait with Fanny Angelina & Walther Hesse in Dresden, circa 1890 (left) and concept art for the graphic novel by Neelam Ayuningrum, Indonesia (right).
+A never before seen family portrait with Fanny Angelina and Walther Hesse in Dresden, circa 1890 (left) and concept art for the graphic novel by Neelam Ayuningrum, Indonesia (right).

 As microbiologists, we are very good at dealing with the invisible.
-We magnify microbes, grow them and do with them all sorts of things.
+We magnify microbes, grow them and do all sorts of things with them.
 And we use an invisible (transparent) substance for that: agar!

 Fanny Angelina Hesse (1850–1934) was this person.
 The American woman, with Dutch and Swiss parents, born in New Jersey (now part of New York) on 22 June 1850, married the German physician Walther Hesse.
 Walther spent a research stay, during the winter of 1880–81, in Berlin, at the lab of a young Robert Koch, who like any other microbiologist at the time, struggled with growing pure cultures of microbes using gelatine.

-Because of her Dutch heritage, Fanny Angelina knew that desserts, in then-colonised Java (current Indonesia) contain agar, which is a superior gelling agent than gelatine.
+Because of her Dutch heritage, Fanny Angelina knew that desserts, in then-colonised Java (current Indonesia) contain agar, which is a superior gelling agent to gelatine.
 The rest is history… well, kind of.

 A collage of eyes by illustrators.